prateekraj3711-alt/EXOTEL-SLACKMOM/README.md

 - Do not commit secrets to the repo.
 Use environment variables or your deployment platform's secret store.
 - Google Sheets service account JSON should be stored securely and not exposed.

-License
-- No license file is provided in this repository.
-Add a LICENSE (e.g., MIT) if you want to make reuse terms explicit.

 Maintainer / Contact
 - Repository: https://github.com/prateekraj3711-alt/EXOTEL-SLACKMOM